CarolineVarsaga/the-zoo/README.md

 ## SCREENSHOTS
-![Home page showing red cards with animals](src/assets/screenshots/homepage.png) Home page.
+![Home page showing red cards with animals](src/assets/screenshots/homepage.png)
+<br>Home page.
 Only the most hungry animals (more then 4 hours since fed) is displaying here.

-![Animal page, here you can feed the animal](src/assets/screenshots/starving-animal.png) The animal page.
+![Animal page, here you can feed the animal](src/assets/screenshots/starving-animal.png)
+<br>The animal page.
 Here you can feed the starving/hungry animal.

-![Feed button turns grey and disabled when clicked](src/assets/screenshots/fed-animal.png) When it's fed, button goes disabled.
+![Feed button turns grey and disabled when clicked](src/assets/screenshots/fed-animal.png)
+<br> When it's fed, button goes disabled.

 ![Green cards on animals page.
-Happy and fed animals.](src/assets/screenshots/fed-animals-green.png) On the animals page, the card turns green when it's fed and happy.
+Happy and fed animals.](src/assets/screenshots/fed-animals-green.png)
+<br>On the animals page, the card turns green when it's fed and happy.

-![Yellow animal card, it is hungry](src/assets/screenshots/hungry-animal-yellow.png) On the animals page, the card turns yellow when it's hungry.
+![Yellow animal card, it is hungry](src/assets/screenshots/hungry-animal-yellow.png)
+<br> On the animals page, the card turns yellow when it's hungry.

-![Enabled button on animal page](src/assets/screenshots/hungry-animal.png) When it's hungry, status updates and button is enabled again.
+![Enabled button on animal page](src/assets/screenshots/hungry-animal.png)
+<br> When it's hungry, status updates and button is enabled again.

-![Animals page, green cards displaying with animals](src/assets/screenshots/animals-page.png) Animals page.
+![Animals page, green cards displaying with animals](src/assets/screenshots/animals-page.png)
+<br> Animals page.

-![Placeholder image for missing photo](src/assets/screenshots/missing-image.png) If an image is missing or broken, a placeholder image displays.
+![Placeholder image for missing photo](src/assets/screenshots/missing-image.png)
+<br> If an image is missing or broken, a placeholder image displays.

 ## Built with:
 - Semantic HTML5 markup